connor-reid-tiffany/EHEC_genome/README.md

 Now that the toolkit is installed, we can download and split our raw reads using the appropriate accession number and the `fastq-dump` command with the split files flag

-First make a new directory from your home directory (being organized is nice =)
+First make a new directory from your home directory:

 ```
 mkdir EHEC_genome